pioneerspacesim/pioneer-developer-docs/design-document/hardpoint_design.md

 - A missile hardpoint that is tagged as rack compatible may have any ordnance rack mounted onto it of the same size.
 E.g. a S3 hardpoint may mount a S3 missile, a 2xS2 rack, or a 4xS1 rack.

+## Internal Equipment

+Most internal equipment falls into one of three categories:

+- Freely configurable Equipment
+- Slot-mounted Equipment
+- Computer Modules

+Freely configurable equipment is the simplest type of equipment.
+All equipment items define a volume they consume when mounted, and an amount of mass they add to the ship's weight.
+A freely-configurable equipment item has no special requirements for placement or connections, and other than power, system bandwidth (when implemented), or specific module-type limits, has no restrictions as to how many can be mounted.
+Any size of this type of equipment can be mounted in the hull, provided there is enough equipment volume to fit it.

+Slot-mounted equipment adds an extra restriction to freely configurable equipment.
+In addition to consuming equipment volume, power, and system bandwidth, slot-mounted equipment must have specific considerations made as to its placement and connections to the hull.
+Each hull specifies a list of equipment slots which specify the type of equipment, the size(s) that can be mounted, and how many slots are present.

+An example of this type of equipment is a hyperdrive or shield generator - the former requires a close connection to the engines, and the latter needs to be connected to emitters on the hull of the ship.
+The size of an equipment slot hides away other considerations which would be too annoying to track - e.g. the maximum througput of the shield emitters, or the hyperdrive.

+Computer modules are a special type of equipment item - they consume no equipment volume and are direct "upgrades" of the ship's capability.
+In return, they're mounted into a limited number of slots in the ship's computer, and consume a proportionate amount of system bandwidth.
+Ship computers are specified on a per-hull basis and provide a number of Small, Medium, and Large module slots.
+The ship's computer cannot be easily replaced without significant modification to the ship.

+## Hull Variants

+Each ship hull type has a single setup of hardpoints and internal slots defined by the internal and external structure of the ship.
+This represents what can be fit within the limits of the internal structure and configuration of the ship.
+However, some enterprising pilots may want to make more significant changes to the layout of their ship to tailor it for a specific purpose.

+To support this gameplay, some ships may be able to be reconfigured to support a completely different style of gameplay.
+For example, a ship's internal missile bay might be replaced with an external weapon hardpoint, the drives reconfigured to make room for a larger hyperdrive, or a bulk freighter's cargo hold replaced with fighter launch bays.
+Hull variants represent this level of configuration.
+With the right materials, you can pay a mechanic to retrofit your ship to a different hull variant.

+Hull variants are expected to be predefined on a per-ship basis, rather than freely generated at runtime.
+The internal equipment system already provides a large amount of customization potential, and hull variants are intended to augment that system to handle customizations that would require major changes to the ship's external mesh.

+Hull Variants are intended as a future expansion to the equipment system.